heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

-# SAPL Server LT - lightweight authorization server.
+# SAPL Server LT - Lightweight Authorization Server.

 This is a lightweight headless PDP server.
 The server monitors two directories for the PDP settings and SAPL documents, allowing for runtime updating of policies which will be reflected in decisions made for ongoing authorization